poptcorn/poptcorn.github.io/pages/post3.md

 ![algo predictions](../assets/post3/algo_predictions.png)

 Visually, the random forest and adaboosted trees both perform decently (well better than random) at predicting the final score of a film based on the input data of: budget, runtime, number of directors, number of actors, and number of writers.
-That's pretty interesting.
+That's pretty interesting by itself since it means you can predict something about the final score of a film without knowing anyone involved or the genre or any of the information people usually look at when deciding to watch a film.

-After this, I'm just going to focus on the rating as the metric for success since I'm more interested in that than the revenue or profitability here.
+After this, I'm just going to focus on the rating as the metric for success since I'm more interested in that than the revenue or profitability.

 So, let's go ahead and look at the average and deviations of film ratings for directors.